 Girls are encouraged to participate in Art, Drama, Music and Sport and participate fully in School life.
 We offer a broad extra-curricular programme with over fifty clubs operating across the whole school at any one time before, during or after school, offering something for everyone.
 We also offer music lessons in over twenty instruments and LAMDA (Speech and Drama) tuition in acting, prose and public speaking.

 We are a mobile phone free school and these are handed in at the start of each school day.

 Manor House School was one of the first schools in the local area to integrate iPads as a tool for learning into the Senior School curriculum and an iPad is a requirement from Year 7 onwards.
+We operate our own iPad for Learning Scheme and parents may buy an iPad via the School purchasing system or supply their own to our recommended specifications.
 Every student in the Senior School now owns and accesses an iPad in lessons to enhance their research and digital skills within the classroom – however this does not replace traditional learning and we prepare them for written examinations.
 The iPad is used to help with research, curricular tasks and homework access and to ensure that our girls are educated with their future in mind.